iliubinskii/chrome-keep-open/README.md

 # Keep Open extension for Chrome

-This extension prevents closing of Google Chrome with the last tab.
+Prevents closing of Google Chrome with the last tab.
+For this, an empty tab is created every time you close your last tab.

 Attributions: